aframosp/AGNView/README.md

 For any questions or remarks, contact: [a.f.ramos.padilla@sron.nl](mailto:a.f.ramos.padilla@sron.nl)

-**Some re-runs in the notebooks are needed to verify everything is working correctly.
-LICENSE and Citation files are missing as well.**
+**Some re-runs in the notebooks are needed to verify everything is working correctly.**

 ## Software requirements